 This sermon is given in light of Passover.
 I think you will all agree that we need extra time to get prepared for Passover this year.
 When I put this sermon together, it was with Passover self-examination in mind.

 We need to begin to think about preparing for Passover and I am beginning it by getting us thinking about broad responsibilities we all bear before God.
 God has given us the authority to deal with these things that we are going to be talking about; they are broad things and they are things that we are commonly aware of.

 Romans 14:10-12 But why do you judge your brother?
 Or why do you show contempt for your brother?
 For we shall all stand before the judgment seat of Christ.
 For it is written: "As I live, says the Lord, Every knee shall bow to Me, and every tongue shall confess to God."
 [Are you beginning to see responsibilities?
 We are not to judge, we are not to be contemptuous, our knee is to bow before God, every tongue is to confess to God, there is four responsibilities right there].
 So then each of us shall give account of himself to God.
 [There is another responsibility].

 Now let us look at it in a bigger context.
 The thought here is not that one should not judge.
 Does that seem like a contradiction to what the verse says?
 It is just that it is not well translated into the English.
 It is rather that one should not be passing judgment; there is a big difference between the two.

 So we are all being judged.
-God is judge and we are the judged, just as surely as the person that we might pass judgment on.
-It is stupid; Paul is not quite saying this, but this is the inference in what he is saying, that it is stupid for a person guilty of one sin to point the finger of contempt at a sinner guilty of a different sin, but just as guilty.
+God is Judge and we are the judged, just as surely as the person that we might pass judgment on.
+It is stupid—Paul is not quite saying this, but the implication of what he is saying is that it is stupid for a person guilty of one sin to point the finger of contempt at a sinner guilty of a different sin, but just as guilty.